Advice

 What is Dopamine & Where Do I Find It: 5 Natural Ways to Increase Dopamine

-How to Increase Dopamine Levels for Better Focus & Motivation
+5 Natural Ways To Increase Dopamine for ADHD Focus & Motivation

 If you’ve ever experienced excitement after beating a level in a video game, getting a good grade, or eating your favorite food, you’re already familiar with dopamine.
 Often referred-to as the “feel-good chemical,” “reward chemical,” or “pleasure chemical,” dopamine is an important part of your brain’s circuitry.